AMSTERDAM ART FAIR

 BOOTH 7 | Group presentation

 ALDO VAN DEN BROEK (NL, 1985).
 A combination of the themes in which Aldo van den Broek worked in for the past years are history, underground, punk and romanticism.
 Architecture and people meet in his works.
 He is fascinated by the urge of people to strive for safety and freedom simultaneously and the deconstruction that usually follows.
 Therefore Aldo travelled to the suburbs of the post-communistic Belgrade and Tbilisi.
 In 2015 He got invited to the artist in residence ‘Beautiful Distress’ to stay for four months at the psychiatric department of ‘Kings County Hospital', the only mental institution in New York with a government-sponsored health insurance.
-By living so intensively in between mostly poor and mentally ill people Aldo got confronted with his own way of living, working and surviving.
+By living so intensively between mostly poor and mentally ill people Aldo was confronted with his own way of living, working and surviving.
 His work tells the story about his interpretation of the pureness and beauty in the ugliness.
 Therefore Aldo choses to work with wasted materials without any value, used and re-used by himself, or found on the streets and abandoned places.
 By literally using his own past failures as a beginning for his new works, these different themes are constantly transforming and melting together.

 RENIE SPOELSTRA (NL, 1974), strives for intentional apathy with her grand charcoal drawings; hours and days pass in a flash, every moment frozen in time and every moment the same.
 The last six months Spoelstra has worked on her new series Stretching Universe, part…, for which she connects cinematic characteristics with “authentic” landscapes of breathtaking nature.
 Stretching Universe refers to the scientific fact that our universe is expanding, while at the same time people on earth have become less tolerant towards each other and in this respect the world thus seems to be shrinking due to narrow-mindedness.
 Spoelstra’s work was a.o. shown at Boijmans van Beuningen in Rotterdam,Centre Pompidou in Paris, ARCO in Madrid, Louis Dreyfus Family Collection,Witte de With in Rotterdam and the Teylers Museum in Haarlem.